After uploading your file, if you selected a premium package you can then select how you want bank account types to appear in Xero.

 In your file bank accounts will be set as either bank, credit card, asset or liability accounts.

-We recommend that any accounts that require bank feeds or reconciliation should be set up as bank accounts or credit cards and all other accounts be changed to an asset or liability account.
+We recommend that any accounts that require bank feeds or reconciliation should be set up as bank accounts, credit cards, PayPal and all other accounts be changed to an asset or liability account.
 This is because you cannot create manual journals to bank accounts in Xero.

 NOTE: If you change a bank account or credit card to an asset or liability this will result in a loss of link between payments and contacts for this account.